 Peace and Justice Cards are a conceptual deck of cards that can be used to explore design ideas with communities across cultures and language barriers.
-They cover a range of themes including places, people, objects, materials, and textures.
-By making selections of images in response to prompts and queries, participants can create a photographic essay of the qualities of space, and the values they hold; and are an easy way for participants to explore experiences with various emotions.
-They can be used over and over again and are an easy and fast way to elicit insight from participants in any gathering, and can be reused repeatedly with the same group of people with different results, or with different prompts.
+They cover a range of themes, including places, people, objects, materials, and textures.
+By selecting images in response to prompts and queries, participants can create a photographic essay of the qualities of space they enjoy, reflect on the values they hold, and explore various emotions.
+They are a fast and easy way to elicit insights from participants in any gathering, and can be reused repeatedly with the same group of people with different results, or with different prompts.

-Collect images from photos, the Internet, or magazines, and cut or fold them to the size of the card on which they will be affixed.
+Collect images from magazines, photos, or the internet, and cut them to the size of the card on which they will be affixed.
 Be careful to frame the image the way you want it, prior to cutting or folding.
 Then glue or tape the image to a blank card of any size.
-You may wish to add questions, words, a stamp, or icon on the opposite side to brand your cards and allow them to be used in a variety of ways.
+You may wish to add questions, words, a stamp, or an icon on the opposite side to brand your cards and allow them to be used in a variety of ways.